Cid369/kumo-back-end/README.md

 ## Thought Process & Execution
 * For the back-end of the application there were 3 main objectives;
 - 1. Utilizing Kumo, upload file(s) from a local device and send it to Amazon Web Services.
-- 2. Once hosted in AWS, users would be able to download the file(s), update the , and delete the file(s).
+- 2. Once hosted in AWS, users would be able to download, update and delete the file(s).
+Furthermore, users should be able to see the names of all their files if needed.
 - 3. View metadata (date created/uploaded,
 date modified, owner, tag) for each file rendered on Kumo.

-## User Stories
+## Path Catalogue

-* As an unregistered user, I would like to sign up with email and password.

-* As a registered user, I would like to sign in with email and password.

-* As a signed in user, I would like to change password.

-* As a signed in user, I would like to sign out.

-* As a signed in user, I would like to upload a file to AWS.

-* As a signed in user, I would like to update my file on AWS.

-* As a signed in user, I would like to delete my file on AWS.

-* As a signed in user, I would like to download files from AWS.

-* As a signed in user, I would like to see the name of all files on AWS.

-* As a signed in user, I would like to see the following meta-data for any file:

-- date created/uploaded
-- date modified
-- owner (user who uploaded the file)
-- tag

 ## ERD (entity relationship diagram)